laravel/docs/structure.md

 <a name="the-config-directory"></a>
 #### The Config Directory

 The `config` directory, as the name implies, contains all of your application's configuration files.
-By default, the directory is empty; however, packages may place their configuration files in this directory.
-You may also create your own configuration files in this directory.
+It's a great idea to read through all of these files and familiarize yourself with all of the options available to you.

 <a name="the-database-directory"></a>
 #### The Database Directory